maxpert/LevelDBWinRT/README.md

 };
 ```

-_Once a database has been created with a specific comparator it must be always opened with same comparator (Atleast name should match)_.
+__Once a database has been created with a specific comparator it must be always opened with same comparator (Atleast name should match)__.
 Make sure your Compare method never throws an exception otherwise the behavior is undefined.

 # TODO:

   * Use native Windows API instead of fstream to ensure better Flush and Sync.
+  * Custom filter support.
+  * Custom compressor support.

 This is an unoffical port of LevelDB for Windows Runtime (forked and modified from another Windows port that was only working on .NET https://leveldb.angeloflogic.com/downloads/).